inventivtools/inventiv-critic-ios/README.md

 [[Critic instance] setDefaultFeedbackScreenDescriptionPlaceholder:@"What's happening?\n\nPlease describe your problem or suggestion in as much detail as possible.
 Thank you for helping us out! 🙂"];
 ```

-### Sending Product-Specific Metadata with Reports.
+### Sending Product-Specific Metadata with Reports

 You can add product-specific metadata through adding entries to the `Critic.instance().productMetadata` dictionary.
 ```swift